PaperPrisons/paper-prisons-id-tool/docs/ui-combobox-update-notes.md

 4. Test on mobile (touch interaction) to confirm tapping opens/closes and selects as expected.
 5. Ensure results export to PDF still uses the chosen option (no change expected).

-## Future Enhancements
-- Consider supporting fuzzy matching or highlighting the matching substring.
-- Add optional props for custom placeholders or disabled state if needed.
-- Integrate analytics hooks once question-level telemetry is defined.